 10 Best Benefits for Military Members and Their Families

 Service members face a range of threats – from the lethal to the financial.
-An array of military benefits and programs are meant to offset some of the risk for them, their spouses and their families.
+An array of military benefits and programs is meant to offset some of the risk for them, their spouses, and their families.

-Members of the military have a lot of special financial challenges that most people don’t encounter.
+Members of the military experience a slew of financial challenges that most people don’t encounter.
 However, they have access to many benefits, tax breaks and legal protections.

 Here are 10 of the best military benefits available to service members and how to make the most of them to improve your family’s financial future.
 The co-authors of this piece, Lisa Gerstner and Kim Lankford, have direct experience: Lisa’s husband is an Air National Guard instructor pilot who has flown more than 200 combat missions and Kim’s husband was an Army doctor for decades who deployed three times.
 Many of these resources and benefits have helped their families significantly over the years.